 Watkins Mill State Park, located on the outskirts of Kansas City, is a forested area featuring a 100-acre lake.
 Here, whitetail deer, wild turkeys and other birds and wildlife are abundant.
 A walking and biking path circles the lake for nearly 4 miles.
 The paved trail offers scenic views along a mostly shaded and relatively flat route.
 A separate 3.5-mile equestrian trail is also available.

-Take I-35 to Kearney.
-Go east on MO-92 for 7 miles, then north on State Highway RA for 1 mile to arrive at Watkins Mill State Park (26600 Park Road North, Lawson, MO).
+To reach Watkins Mill State Park, take Interstate 35 to Kearney.
+Go east on State Route 92 for 7 miles, then north on County Road RA for 1 mile to the southern entrance (26600 Park Road North, Lawson, MO).
 Parking is available within the park.